violitak/ezpaarse-middlewares/anonymizer/README.md

 ### ezp

-You can use anonymizer for an enrichment process with [ezp](https://github.com/ezpaarse-project/node-ezpaarse) like this.
+You can use anonymizer for an enrichment process with [ezp](https://github.com/ezpaarse-project/node-ezpaarse) like this:

 ```bash
 # enrich with one file
 ezp process <path of your file> \
   --host <host of your ezPAARSE instance> \
   --settings <settings-id> \